 Having proper legal representation is the key to ensuring all of your rights have been fully protected.

-If you have found yourself dealing with an OWI case contact Jessie Weber Law today at 715-598-7737 for a free consultation.
+If you have found yourself dealing with an OWI case contact Jessie Weber Law today at 715-598-7737.

 With an experienced Eau Claire criminal defense lawyer on your side you may be able to escape some very serious consequences.